stoull/Notebook/Git_Basics.md

 ******

-### 5. Revert uncommitted changes including files and folders.
+### 5. Reset uncommitted changes including files and folders.

 You can run these two commands: